SP delegation meets family of Hathras woman, assures help | Politics

 She was cremated in the early hours of Wednesday, with her family alleging the local police forced them to conduct the last rites in the dead of the night.
 Local police officers, however, had said the cremation was carried out "as per the wishes of the family".

-The visit by the SP delegation came a day after the visit by senior Congress leader Rahul Gandhi and party general secretary Priyanka Gandhi Vadra..
+The visit by the SP delegation and RLD came a day after the visit by Priyanka Gandhi and her brother Rahul Gandhi..

 ALSO READ